Single chapter

 Silence greeted Lt.
 Ribeiro for a long moment. — I know.
 But this line will not break, Lieutenant.
 Do you hear me?
 Primary objective is absolute destruction of infrastructure in the moon, no ground for failure.
 Those charges will go off and the line will hold.

-Only more gunfire and heavy breathing met the ’s declaration for a long moment, so long that thought that the Lt. would refuse to acknowledge the orders at all.
+Only more gunfire and heavy breathing met the null’s declaration for a long moment, so long that null thought that the Lt. would refuse to acknowledge the orders at all.
 Then, she spoke.

 — Roger that, Commander.
 We’ll hold the line.
 It was a pleasure serving under you, ma'am — and, with that, the fate was sealed.

 — Same here, Lt.
 You and your squad were damn fine soldiers and you’ll be remembered.
-Make it count, Lt — ’s voice didn’t break, it didn’t even waver.
+Make it count, Lt — null’s voice didn’t break, it didn’t even waver.

 She didn’t sound like a woman who’d just send a couple dozen of her own to their deaths.